shaymark/ex1/README.md

 - fetch the file using retrofit.
 - save the file to the files dir
 - delete the picture dir
-- nzip the to pictures dir
+- unzip the to pictures dir
-- take the first file and post the file uri
+- find the first file and post the file uri
 ```

-the fetch file is done in the background using ExecutorService with thread pull.
+the file processing is done in the background using ExecutorService with thread pull.

 the network call is done using Retrofit implementing the Api interface.